josancamon19/simple-browser-use/README.md

 - [ ] Prev state shouldn't be fully cleaned, (maybe summarized, what was this) cause when to backtrack
 - [ ] Test playwright MCP standalone, how's performance, any tricks from there?
 - [ ] More actions to include (?)
+- [ ] Improve DOM Parser, and/or space observation tasks
+- [ ] Make a cli

 - [ ] create a test dataset, run untill all work
+- [ ] run it with webarena, webvoyager, gaia and submit results
+   - Try hud.so, benchflow + oyo

 - [ ] human in the loop interaction, when to ask for help
-- [ ] run it with webarena and submit results
 - [ ] how to use other observation inputs
 - [ ] How to handle context exceeded from a single state